 The focus of this key learning area is on communication.
 Communication involves comprehending and composing in written and spoken modes in a language other than English.
-Italian has been our LOTE for many years and is partially funded through CoAsIt, the Australian Italian Community.
-Italian is a relatively easy language to learn and as such provides children with a successful base from which they may be encouraged to attempt another language later.
-Children in Years 2 - 6 are taught Italian by a Specialist Teacher.
+Italian has been our LOTE for many years, is a relatively easy language to learn, and as such provides children with a successful base from which they may be encouraged to attempt another language later.
+Children in Prep - 6 are taught Italian by a Specialist Teacher.